This post may contain affiliate links from which i can earn a commission

 Studies have found that women who receive traditional Chinese medicine acupuncture at least once per week over six weeks not only reported less severe hot flashes but were also able to get more sleep.

-Using hormone therapy to treat hot flashes and night sweats may
+Using hormone therapy to treat menopausal symptoms

-Several prescription medications can help ease these symptoms as well as bioidentical hormones that may offer the same benefits as traditional hormone replacement therapy without all of the negative side effects associated with synthetic estrogen and progesterone supplements.
+Several prescription medications can help ease these symptoms as well as bioidentical hormones that may offer the same benefits as traditional hormone replacement therapy hrt without all of the negative side effects associated with synthetic estrogen and progesterone supplements.

 Night sweats, or hot flashes as they are also known, can be a symptom of menopause.